MUNComputerScienceSociety/ChallengeSet-F2020/week-01/readme.md

 ### Contact an Executive

-If you're not comfortable with git, feel free to reach out to one of the following executives with your code, so we can submit it to this repository for you instead:
+If you're not comfortable with git, feel free to reach out to me with your code, so I can submit it to this repository for you instead:

-- Jack (<i>jack arthur null</i>#7539)
 - Zac (Dr.Swag#9148)

 ## What do I get out of it?